kPatch/robot-gym/README.md

 # ROBOT Gym
-> Start training some robots
+> Training to become a robot master.

 Notes and resources from an applied robotics workshop based on ROS